DATES: 2025 // Jan 8-18 (JP25-1); Jan 19-29 (JP25-2) SOLD OUT – subject to change

 One of the quirkiest has to be Tenjindaira.
 You get there via the local Joetsu Line train which stops at Doai Station.
 Doai station has the distinction of being one of the deepest train stations in the world, the northbound line requiring you to walk down (fortunately not up) 486 steps into the bowls of Mount Tanigawanike — a surreal experience to say the least and a highlight of our trip strangely enough.
 Tenjindaira is famous for its steep off-piste skiing: a kilometer-long ridge of steep trees takes you 450 m down into the valley to reconnect with a gondola station that could have been a set for The Twilight Zone.
 Tenjindaira is also known for the mountain that looms overhead, Mt.
 Tanigawanike.
 We climbed it only to find out later on that it has the reputation for being the “Most Dangerous Mountain in the World”!
 Actually, the fact that it’s claimed over 800 lives has more to do with its proximity to Tokyo and the dangerously loose rock on the opposite side of the mountain.
 It is, in fact, a gentle, enjoyable ski peak from the top of the chairlift on the Tenjindaira side!

-Jan 8: Konichiwa, welcome to Japan!
+Jan 21: Konichiwa, welcome to Japan!
 Arrival day on the island of Honshu.
-The trip begins at an authentic ryokan (inn with an onsen/hot spring) in Yuzawa, which is 80-90 minutes by bullet train north of Tokyo station.
+The trip begins at an authentic Japanese ryokan (inn with an onsen/hot spring) in Yuzawa, which is 80-90 minutes by bullet train north of Tokyo station.
 Our ryokan will be within walking distance or a short taxi ride from Echigo-Yuzawa train station.
+The ryokan features four incredible Onsens (the best we know of in Japan), gourmet Japanese food served in the traditional style, and a choice between traditional tatami bedrooms and rooms with western beds.

-Jan 12-14: Myoko National Park.
-We’ll stay and a quirky yet elegant ski lodge in this classic powder ski zone.
+Jan 25-28: Myoko National Park.
+We’ll stay and a quirky yet elegant ski ryokan in this classic powder ski zone.

-Jan 15-18: Hakuba Town.
-We’re staying at a classic backcountry ski lodge just north of town.
+Jan 28-31: Hakuba Town.
+We’re staying at a traditional ski ryokan right in town.

-Jan 18: The trip ends with a shuttle to the train station!
+Jan 31: The trip ends with a shuttle to the train station in Nagano (drop-off at 9:00 am).

 What’s included: